arcus-azure/arcus.messaging/docs/preview/02-getting-started.md

 The way *'message handlers'* are registered determines when the received message will be routed to them.

-> 🔗 See the [Azure Service bus messaging feature documentation](./03-Features/01-Azure/01-service-bus.md) for more information on providing additional routing filters to your message handlers.
+> 🔗 See the [Azure Service Bus messaging feature documentation](./03-Features/01-Azure/01-service-bus.md) for more information on providing additional routing filters to your message handlers.